 - 1 small Shallot – finely chopped

 - 3 cloves Garlic – minced

 - 1 tsp Cornstarch

-- Serving Suggestion: Jasmine or Sticky Rice
+- Serving Suggestions: Coconut Rice, Jasmine Rice, or Sticky Rice

-- Add shallot to the skillet and cook until softened, about 3 minutes.
-Meanwhile, combine the cornstarch with 1 tablespoon of water and whisk to combine.
-Set aside.
+- Add Sauce: Add the molasses mixture to the skillet and increase the heat to medium-high to bring the sauce to a rapid simmer.
+Meanwhile, in a small bowl, combine the cornstarch with 1 tablespoon of water and whisk to combine.

 - Thicken Sauce: Once the sauce is simmering, add the cornstarch mixture to the skillet and whisk well to fully incorporate.
 After whisking well, reduce the heat to medium-low and simmer the pomegranate sauce, stirring occasionally, for 3-4 minutes or until the sauce is thickened and coats the back of a spoon.

 - Finish Chicken: Add the chicken thighs along with any juices that have collected on the plate to the skillet.
 Turn to coat the chicken in the sauce.
 Cover the skillet and cook until the chicken is just cooked through and reaches an internal temperature of 165-degrees Fahrenheit.